-If you’re a regular skier you may know exactly what type of skis you like.
-You probably have a waist width and length picked out and you may try to purchase a pair of skis that matches up or comes close enough to those specifics.
+If you’re a regular skier, then you may know exactly what type of skis you like.
+You probably have a waist width and length picked out and you may try to purchase a pair of skis that matches up or comes close enough to those specifications.
 A lot of skiers shop that way.
-And a ski shop or online store that is eager to make a sale may help you find a ski along those lines quickly.
+And a ski shop or online store that’s eager to make a sale may help you find a ski along those lines quickly.

 Radius & Dimensions

-Radius is the shape of the ski as determined by its tip, waist, and tail widths or dimensions.
+Radius is the shape of the ski as determined by its length as well as tip, waist, and tail widths.
 This measurement is usually expressed in meters.
-Every ski today has a parabolic shape, meaning the the ski is wider at the tip and tail than in the middle, and creates “shape.”
-This is also called “side cut.”
+Every ski today has a parabolic shape, meaning the ski is wider at the tip and tail than in the middle, and that creates ‘shape’.
+This is also called ‘sidecut’.
 If you were to continue the curve of the sidecut beyond the ski, then it will eventually find the other end and form a circle.
 In geometry, the radius is the distance from the center of a circle to any point on its circumference in a straight line.
-A longer radius requires a bigger circle, and a smaller circle requires a shorter radius.
+A longer radius makes a bigger circle, and a smaller circle has a shorter radius.
 A ski with a narrow waist and wider tip and tail will have a shorter radius and therefore make shorter turns.
-If you made the tip and tail not as wide, you’ve narrowed the side cut and have made a larger circle, and therefore a longer radius, and longer turns.
+If you made the tip and tail narrower, then the ski will have less shape—less sidecut means it will make a larger circle with a longer radius and longer turns.

 Typical radius dimensions for skis are:

-<16 m – short – carving and all mountain skis
+<16 m: Short – carving short turns and all mountain

 Camber & Rocker

 Camber is an upward curve designed into the ski.
-Put a ski flat on the floor and you will notice that the middle of it doesn’t touch the floor, and the contact points are toward the tip and tail.
-The space between the contact points is the ski’s effective edge, or the edge that will be in contact with the snow during a turn.
-This requires the ski to be weighted in order to initiate a turn, but provides better edge hold and energy release or “pop” that can be transferred into the next turn.
+When a ski is flat on the floor, you’ll notice that the middle doesn’t touch the floor, and the contact points are toward the tip and tail.
+The space between the contact points is the ski’s effective edge, which is the edge in contact with the snow during a turn.
+Camber requires the ski to be weighted in order to initiate a turn, but provides better edge hold and energy release or ‘pop’ that can be transferred into the next turn.

 Rocker is just the opposite.
-The Camber is reduced underfoot, moving the touch points close to the middle of the ski.
-The tip and tail are curved upwards to float better in soft and deep snow.
-Having the tip raised makes a turn easier to initiate as there is less edge on the snow.
+The camber is reduced underfoot, which moves the contact points closer to the middle of the ski.
+The tip and tail are splayed upwards to float better in soft and deep snow.
+Having the tip raised makes turn initiation easier as there is less edge on the snow.

 A Note on Stiffness

 A stiff ski can make a short radius feel long.
 And a soft ski can make a long radius feel short.
-Designers try to find a balance in stiffness and radius.
-A big mountain ski like the Stockli Stormrider 102 has a medium-long turn radius of 19.8 m in the 182 length, but it feels longer because it’s very stiff.
-The Stormrider is intended for strong skiers in big terrain that need the stability it offers at high speeds.
-In contrast, a ski like the Atomic Cloud 9 was designed to feel more fluid between turns, so it features a softer stiffness profile that eases turn initiation and makes it more approachable for beginner and intermediate skiers.
+Engineers try to find a balance in stiffness and radius.
+A big-mountain ski like the Stockli Stormrider 102 has a medium-long turn radius of 19.8 m in the 182 length, but it feels longer because it’s very stiff.
+The Stormrider is intended for strong skiers in big terrain that need maximum stability at high speeds.
+In contrast, a ski like the Atomic Cloud 9 was designed to feel more fluid between turns; so it features a softer stiffness profile that eases turn initiation and makes it more approachable for beginner and intermediate skiers.

 Try Before You Buy

 The ski buying process can be overwhelming.
-Our suggestion after reading this blog is to stop by your local ski shop and talk to a seasoned expert about your needs.
-And if you’re in Park City, stop on by our Park Avenue or Deer Valley, Snowpark locations to talk about skis.
+Our suggestion after reading this article is to stop by your local ski shop and talk to a seasoned expert about your needs.
+And if you’re in Park City, stop on by our Park Avenue or Deer Valley Snow Park locations to talk about skis.

 The next step is to test.
-Get on a demo program and try out different skis you are interested in.
+Get on a demo program and try out different skis you’re interested in.
 Only after you’ve actually tried a pair of skis will you know how you like them.
-Jans has a Test Program in which the demo price goes toward the purchase price of a new pair of skis.
+Jans even has a Test Program that lets you apply the cost of demo days toward the purchase of a new pair of skis.